Asymptotic Theory for Kernel Estimators under Moderate Deviations from a Unit Root, with an Application to the Asymptotic Size of Nonparametric Tests: Density estimation: a unified limit theory

 \begin{rem} The tripartite classification in \eqref{trichotomy} is reflected in the different possible finite-dimensional limits $X(r;\{\rho_{n}\})$ of the standardised regressor process $X_{n}(r)\defeq\stdseq_{n}^{-1}x_{\smlfloor{nr}}$.
 Under both stationarity and mild integration, the relatively weak dependence between $X_{n}(r_{1})$ and $X_{n}(r_{2})$ vanishes in the limit, and so $X$ has the property that $X(r_{1})$ and $X(r_{2})$ are independent for every $r_{1}\neq r_{2}$.
 This explains why even such an apparently mild equicontinuity requirement as \eqref{ucprob} is unavailing for the purposes of proving \thmref{fidi}.

-Only under mild integration (where $\stdseq_{n}\goesto\infty$) does an invariance principle operate to ensure that the marginals of $X(r)$ are standard Gaussian; in the stationary case, these have density $\limdens_{\rho}$.\footnote{Under mild integration, these assertions follow from arguments given in the proof of \propref{scaledLLN}\enuref{LLNp2}.} The limiting $X$ under mild integration thus corresponds to a continuous-time, standard Gaussian white noise process, which we shall denote by $G$.
+Under mild integration, $\stdseq_{n}\goesto\infty$ and an invariance principle operates to ensure that the marginals of $X(r)$ are standard normal; whereas in the stationary case, $\stdseq_{n}$ is bounded and the marginals have density $\limdens_{\rho}$, which depends on the distribution of $\{\err_{t}\}$.
+The limiting process $X$ under mild integration thus corresponds to a continuous-time, standard normal white noise process.
+(A rigorous basis for these assertions is provided by \propref{scaledLLN}\enuref{LLNp2} in \appref{fidiproof}, and the proof thereof.)

 The strong dependence between $X_{n}(r_{1})$ and $X_{n}(r_{2})$ that is a characteristic of local-to-unity processes ensures that, in this case, $X_{n}$ converges weakly to the diffusion $J_{c}$ (see \eqref{OU} above).
-As $c\goesto-\infty$, the finite-dimensional distributions of $J_{c}$ converge to those of $G$, and in this sense there is continuity, in the limit, at the boundary demarcating the mildly integrated and local-to-unity regions. \end{rem}
+As $c\goesto-\infty$, the finite-dimensional distributions of $J_{c}$ converge to those of standard normal white noise process: and in this sense there is continuity, in the limit, at the boundary demarcating mildly integrated and local-to-unity processes. \end{rem}